-- 1. The entry will consist of a book with illustrations, a story, and a cover. - 2.
-Book Criteria - Grades K-2: at least 3 illustrations and at least 5 pages total - Grades 3-12: at least 5 illustrations and at least 10 pages total

-These are minimum requirements books can be as long as the student needs to tell the story.

-- 3. It is acceptable for one student to write the story and another student to illustrate it.
-If the author and illustrator are two different students, any award received will be divided equally. - 4.
+- 1. The entry will consist of a book with illustrations, a story, and a cover.
+1 entry per student. - 2.
+Book Criteria - Grades K-2: at least 3 illustrations and at least 5 pages total - Grades 3-5: at least 5 illustrations and at least 10 pages total - These are the minimum requirements.
+Books can be as long as the student needs to tell the story. - 3.
+It is acceptable for one student to write the story and another student to illustrate it.
+If the author and illustrator are two different students, any award received will be divided equally and it must be entered as a group not each individual student. - 4.
 In addition to the story, each book should contain an "about the author" page or pages if more than one student.
 This page does not count in the total mentioned above.
 The about the author page can tell such things as the author's age, school, hometown, family, pets, favorite activities, etc. - 5.
 The book can be a true or fictional story or a report.
 Some ideas for reports are dogs, Nebraska flowers, state flags, vegetables, farm machines, camping, grasshoppers, turtles, cows, Nebraska seasons, Nebraska landmarks, Nebraska crops, etc. - 6.
 The cover can be hardcover or card stock.
 The book and cover can be made by the student, or the students may use a purchased blank book.
 Blank books can be found online or at some craft stores. - 7.
 The book is to be the work of the student and not commercially printed.
 Books for students in grades K-2 should be hand-printed.
-Older students may use a computer to print the pages.
+Grades 3-5 students may use a computer to print the pages.
 If using a purchased book, students can neatly trim their hand-printed or computer-printed pages and glue them onto the book pages. - 8.
 The Nebraska State Board of Agriculture shall have the right to edit, publish, or otherwise duplicate any items entered in the competition without payment to the student.